sgadhiya45/IMU_3D_Trajectory_Calculation/README.md

 - **Technologies to be Used**:
   - Programming Languages: Python (for data processing and algorithm implementation).
   - Libraries: NumPy, SciPy, Pandas (data handling and processing), Matplotlib, Plotly (data visualization).
-  - Tools: Jupyter Notebook (for prototyping and visualization), Git (version control).

 ## 2. IMU Data Handling